makinacorpus/corpus-dockerregistry/README.md

 This provides a docker distribution (registry v2) docker image based on makina-states.

+This registry cooperate with a daemon that implements registry V2 tokens, with the courtesy of cesanta.

 The registry wont allow any anonymous configuration

 Volumes